-These meetings involve social and psychological connections; therefore, more emphasis is on etiquette rather than work product and structure.
+These meetings involve social and psychological connections and with emphasis on etiquette rather than work, product, and structure.
 Although, that isn’t always the case.
-These Online Meeting Etiquettes will help you run your meetings effectively.
+These online meeting etiquettes will help you run your meetings effectively.

 11. Sense-making Meetings

-An interviewer leads these meetings, and the participants are the interviewee and/or a few observers.
+An interviewer leads these meetings, and the participants are the interviewee and a few observers.
 Participants are expected to engage in a sense-making meeting by responding to questions.

 In other words, the structure of these meetings is a question-responder one.
-Some interviewers prefer to build a rapport, making the meeting seem conversational.
+Some interviewers prefer to build a rapport and make the meeting seem conversational.